KaranjotSV/RedditFlairDetector/README.md

  10. Training and Testing on the dataset showed that **Logistic Regression** showed the best testing accuracy of **63%** when trained on the combination of **Title + Comments + Body** feature.
  11. The models were overfitting, even after tuning the hyperparameters, this led to the idea of collecting more data.
- 12. Collected 24,000 India subreddit post for 11 flairs, posted between 16th February, 2019 and 24th April, 2020 using `pushshift` module.
-The posts were considered for the dataset only if, their titles consisted only english words.
+ 12. Collected 24,000 India subreddit posts for 11 flairs, posted between 16th February, 2020 and 24th April, 2020 using `pushshift` module.
+A post was considered for the dataset only if, it's title consisted only english words.
- 13. Same data cleaning and preprocessing methodoligies were applied, other than data augmentation, on data retrieved using `pushshift`
+ 13. Same data cleaning and preprocessing techniques were applied, other than data augmentation, on data retrieved using `pushshift` module.
- 13. Same Five types of features were considered for the task as the ones which were considered from data retrieved using `praw` module.
+ 13. Same Four types of features were considered for the task as the ones which were considered from the data retrieved using `praw` module.
  14. The dataset was splitted into **80% train** and **20% test** data using `train-test-split` of `scikit-learn`.
  15. The dataset was then converted into a `Vector` and `TF-IDF` form.
  16. Due to imbalanced dataset, oversampling techniques were applied, among which SMOTE(Synthetic Minority Oversampling Technique) worked the best.
  17. Training and Testing on the dataset again showed that **Logistic Regression** showed the best testing accuracy of **54%** when trained on the combination of **Title + Comments + Body** feature.
- 18. The model was saved and is being used for prediction of the flair from the URL of the post.
+ 18. The model was saved and is being used for prediction of flair from URL of the post.
- 19. This model was less accurate on the test data that the one trained on dataset retrieved using `praw`, but it was much less overfitted, and showed better results when tested on URLs of posts from subreddit India.
+ 19. This model was less accurate on test data than the one trained on the dataset retrieved using `praw` module, but it was much less overfitted, and showed better results when tested on URLs of posts from subreddit India.

 ### Results